mna-1302/KNN/README.md

 # kNN
-Love Thy neighbor: "k-Nearest Neighbor Classifier—classification is achieved by identifying the nearest neighbors to a query example and using those neighbors to determine the class of the query."
+"k-Nearest Neighbor Classifier—classification is achieved by identifying the nearest neighbors to a query example and using those neighbors to determine the class of the query."

 # What is the best value for k?